TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

            )
    ),

-The part with the wizards is highlighted in bold.
 See the wizard section in this document for more information.

 |img-27| Notice the configuration of "autoSizeMax".
 This value will make the
 height of the selector boxes adjust themselves automatically depending